-Assistant professor of Mass Communication.
-I am currently teaching Mass Media & Society and Diversity in the Media.
-I regularly teach Introduction to Reporting & Writing for the News Media, Advanced Reporting, and Public Issues Reporting.
+Associate professor of Mass Communication.
+I regularly teach Mass Communication Theory & Research, Introduction to Reporting & Writing for the News Media, Advanced Reporting, and Public Issues Reporting, and Mass Media & Society.
 I am the academic adviser to about 20 students.

 Dr. Lisa Paulin is an assistant professor in the Department of Mass Communication.